willwooten/blake_will_shared_learning_depo/README.md

 [Datacamp](https://www.datacamp.com/) is great for learning data-focused languages like Python (and others like R, SQL).
 It is subscription based so it will cost money, but it is structured in a way to make learning easier.
 #### Udemy.com
 [Udemy](https://www.udemy.com/) is another subscription-based tutorial website for programming (among other things).
+#### Ethereum Developer Portal
+The [Ethereum.org](https://ethereum.org/en/developers/) website has a section for learning Solidity and Ethereum development.
 #### Solidity-by-Example
 [Solidity-by-Example](https://solidity-by-example.org/) has basic code examples for Ethereum contracts.
 This code is included in the [Solidity folder](https://github.com/willwooten/blake_will_shared_learning_depo/tree/main/Solidity/SolidityByExample) in this github repo.
 #### scaffold-eth
 [scaffold-eth](https://github.com/austintgriffith/scaffold-eth) is a github repository with the building blocks for creating Ethereum dApps.
 Provides great usable examples of dApps like decentralized exchanges, staking, and NFTs, but no tutorials.
+#### Remix
+[Remix](https://remix.ethereum.org/) is an online IDE (integrated development environment) for Ethereum.
+There you can code/edit/deploy contracts onto the Ethereum blockchain.